Academic Experience Abroad:

 undergraduate student and graduate assistant for BGSU A-Y-A Program,

-& Vienna, Madrid, Florence, Munich, Paris, Sorrento/Naples, and London
+Prague & Vienna, Madrid, Florence, Munich, Paris, Sorrento/Naples, London and

 - Medieval Political, Constitutional & Ecclesiastical History